-As of this writing I’ve yet to hear of any hack, virus or malware appearing on any Kindle Fire tablets, even the 8.9″ 4G LTE model (with cell connectivity) that was released last year.
-I suspect this is because the pool of customers who signed up for that feature is still very small and therefore not worth hackers’ effort to target, but the new HDX 4G LTE line may be a game changer in that regard.
+As of this writing I’ve yet to hear of any hack, virus or malware appearing on any Kindle Fire tablets, even the 4G LTE models (with cell connectivity).

 On the other hand, quality security software is updated very quickly upon discovery of any new threat, so those who already have some kind of security app on their HDXs will receive new layers of protection more quickly than those who haven’t invested in such an app when that first hack occurs.

-Therefore, if you’re getting a Kindle Fire HDX 4G LTE, or already own a Kindle Fire HD 4G LTE with a cell service subscription, plan on getting some kind of security app for it.
+Therefore, if you’re getting a Fire with the 4G cell connectivity option (and intend to use its cell functionality), or already own a Fire with a cell service subscription, plan on getting some kind of security app for it.

 The annual subscription fee can run you $50 or more for a standalone solution, so it’s worth checking with whatever antivirus/security software you already use to protect your home computer(s) to see if it’s possible to add mobile devices.
 Many antivirus/security software providers have free apps you can install on mobile devices to connect them to your pre-existing subscription, though some may charge an extra fee for adding new devices.
 Contact your antivirus/security software provider (email address or phone number should be available on their website) to inquire about what’s available to you.